IamRaviTejaG/product-catalog/README.md

 ### Running locally
 #### The `.env` file
-The `.env` file holds the important variables for the whole application which include the database URL, database port, application port, JWT Secret, etc.
+The `.env` file holds the important variables for the whole application which include the database URL, database port, application port, etc.

 **NOTE**: When running tests, make sure to point the `MONGO_URL` at the test database in order to avoid garbage collection in the main database.